teslamotors/react-native-camera-kit/README.md

   ...
   // Barcode props
   scanBarcode={true}
-  onReadCode={(event) => Alert.alert('Qr code found')} //optional
+  onReadCode={(event) => Alert.alert('QR code found')} // optional
-  showFrame={true} //(default false) optional, show frame with transparent layer (qr code or barcode will be read on this area ONLY), start animation for scanner,that stoped when find any code.
+  showFrame={true} // (default false) optional, show frame with transparent layer (qr code or barcode will be read on this area ONLY), start animation for scanner,that stoped when find any code.
 Frame always at center of the screen laserColor='red' // (default red) optional, color of laser in scanner frame frameColor='white' // (default white) optional, color of border of scanner frame />